Modules → Bolted Flange Design

 8. Results

-The Quick Table (see Fig. 9.1.1.) shows the most important information from the results.
+The Summary (see Fig. 9.1.1.) shows the most important information from the results.
 It also shows if there's some error in the calculation (it'll be shown in red).

 In the future version we'll let the User select which information want to see in it.